He Who Follows Me

 April 18, 1938.

-Another disturbing night without sleep.
+Another disturbing night without any sleep.
 More footsteps from the hall outside.

 April 29, 1938.

-Expecting it when we went to check out this morning, I asked the clerk if there were any messages.
-The clerk said a husky man in a white suit came by and said he’d follow us.
+When we went to check out this morning, I asked the clerk if there were any messages.
+He said a strange man in a white suit came by and left a message saying he would follow us.

 May 15, 1938.

 I don’t know what to do anymore.
-We cannot stop for the night without him showing up.
+We can’t stop for the night without HIM showing up.
 The only sleep we get anymore is in the car while on the road.

 May 30, 1938.

 Helen and I argued again today.
-Since we’ve been on the run, that seems to be all that we can do.
-She suggested we go home.
-I fear that he will stalk us there, too.
+Since we’ve been on the run, that seems to be all we ever do.
+She wanted to go home.
+I fear that if we go home, HE will stalk us there too.
 She felt it was the only place left to turn.
-I didn’t know what to do or say, so we left for home.
+I didn’t know what to say, so we left for home.

 June 23, 1938.

 We arrived home this evening.
-I called Gary as soon as we got home.
+I called my friend Gary as soon as we got home.
 He said he’d be out within the hour to see us.

 June 24, 1938.